What is diabetic neuropathy?

 - Cut toenails straight across to avoid ingrown toenails.
 It might help to soak your toenails in warm water to soften them before you cut them.
 File the edges of your toenails carefully.

-- Don’t let your feet get too hot or too
+- Don’t let your feet get too hot or too cold.

 - Don’t go barefoot.